 A reinsurance deposit or premium reserve is maintained in the event the reinsurer fails to discharge their liability under the contract.
-The premium reserve is computed at the rate of 40% (2018: 40%) of gross premium and is only applicable to foreign reinsurers.
+The premium reserve is computed at the rate of 40% (2019: 40%) of gross premium.

 All deposits shall be released in the next suceeding year.